Tsaritsyno Palace: Bazhenov's buildings

-It consists of more than 20 buildings, most of which were built by the architect Vasiliy Bazhenov in 1775 - 1785 and give Tsaritsyno its recognizable appearance.
+It consists of more than 20 buildings, most of which were built by the architect Bazhenov in 1775 - 1785 and give Tsaritsyno its recognizable appearance.
 All of them were built in Moscow Baroque and Neo-Gothic style.
 It is also claimed that the decoration of the buildings includes many Masonic symbols (Bazhenov was a Freemason), and the meaning of many of them is still not solved.

 Kazakov's Big Palace

 However, the largest building of the complex - the Grand Palace - was designed by Bazhenov's student, Matvey Kazakov.
 Construction began under the command of Kazakov in 1786, but was not fully completed.
 The unfinished palace stood half-ruined for more than 200 years.
 It was finished only in 2007 by architectural restorers according to historical drawings.

 Later buildings

-Many small architectural forms, pavilions, “picturesque ruins” in the park were erected in the 19th century, in the era of romanticism.
+Many small architectural forms, pavilions, "picturesque ruins" in the park were erected in the 19th century, in the era of romanticism.
 This happened after Tsaritsyno ceased to be a personal royal residence and became a public park.